The Doobie Brothers: Michael McDonald years

 Both Streets and Fault Line reflected Johnston's diminished role in the group following his illness.
 Restored to fitness and briefly back in the fold, he contributed one original song to Streets ("Turn It Loose"), and also sang a verse on Simmons' tune "Wheels of Fortune".
-He also made live appearances with the band in 1976 (documented in a concert filmed that year at the Winterland in San Francisco, excerpts of which appear occasionally on VH1 Classic), but was sidelined once again that fall due to exhaustion.
-None of Johnston's songs appeared on Fault Line, though he had written and the band had recorded five of his compositions for the album.
+He also made live appearances with the band in 1976 (documented in a concert filmed that year at the Winterland in San Francisco, excerpts of which appear occasionally on VH1 Classic) but was sidelined once again that fall due to exhaustion.
+None of Johnston's songs appeared on Fault Line, though he had written and the band had recorded five of them for the album.
 Regardless, he received credit for guitars and vocals and was pictured on the album's inner sleeve band photo.
 He soon left the band he co-founded, embarking on a solo career that eventually yielded one modestly successful 1979 Warner Brothers album, Everything You've Heard is True, which featured the single "Savannah Nights", and the less successful album Still Feels Good in 1981.